Arthur Miller: 1950–1963: Critical years and HUAC controversy

 Miller began work on writing the screenplay for The Misfits in 1960, directed by John Huston and starring Monroe.
 It was during the filming that Miller's and Monroe's relationship hit difficulties, and he later said that the filming was one of the lowest points in his life.
-Monroe was taking drugs to help her sleep and more drugs to help her wake up, which caused her to arrive on the set late and then have trouble remembering her lines.
+Monroe was taking drugs to help her sleep and other drugs to help her wake up, arriving on the set late, and having trouble remembering her lines.
 Huston was unaware that Miller and Monroe were having problems in their private life.
 He recalled later, "I was impertinent enough to say to Arthur that to allow her to take drugs of any kind was criminal and utterly irresponsible.
 Shortly after that I realized that she wouldn't listen to Arthur at all; he had no say over her actions."

 Shortly before the film's premiere in 1961, Miller and Monroe divorced after five years of marriage.
 Nineteen months later, on August 5, 1962, Monroe died of a likely drug overdose.
 Huston, who had also directed her in her first major role in The Asphalt Jungle in 1950, and who had seen her rise to stardom, put the blame for her death on her doctors as opposed to the stresses of being a star: "The girl was an addict of sleeping pills and she was made so by the God-damn doctors.
 It had nothing to do with the Hollywood set-up."

-In February 1962, Miller married photographer Inge Morath, who had worked as a photographer documenting the production of The Misfits.
-The first of their two children, Rebecca, was born September 15, 1962.
-Their son Daniel was born with Down syndrome in November 1966.
-Against his wife's wishes, Miller had him institutionalized, first at a home for infants in New York City, then at the Southbury Training School in Connecticut.
-Though Morath visited Daniel often, Miller never visited him at the school and rarely spoke of him.
-Miller and Inge remained together until her death in 2002.
-Miller's son-in-law, actor Daniel Day-Lewis, is said to have visited Daniel frequently, and to have persuaded Miller to meet with him.